DeveloperSenior/gcae-app/resources/s3/node-template-project/base/POSTGRES/README.md

 4. **Run the local application:**

-**NOTE:** Before running the server, review the file `.env-example` and turn it into `.env` so that the server takes the initial configuration parameters.
+**NOTE:** Before running the server, make sure to check the following:

+* The `.env-example` file and convert it to `.env` so that the server takes the initial configuration parameters.
+* The migrations from the `migrations.sql` file exist in the database.

 ```bash
 npm run runDev
 ```